functional-sc/functional-sc-website-2016/content/About.md

 Historic Charleston South Carolina has many virtues, it's vibrant technical community being one of them.

-As part of that community, we are dedicated to the advocacy and advancement of functional software and development technologies such as Clojure, Haskel, F#, Erlang and more.
+As part of that community, we are dedicated to the advocacy and advancement of functional software and development technologies such as Clojure, Haskell, F#, Erlang and more.

 We focus on education, outreach, regular monthly meetings and development projects.